Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-James B. (Jim) Gottstein.
+James B. (Jim)

-hospitalizations in 1982 and 1985.
-Attorney advocate for
+psychiatric hospitalizations in 1982 and 1985.
+Attorney advocate

-people diagnosed with serious mental illness, including
+for people diagnosed with serious mental illness, including

-the successful billion dollar litigation reconstituting
+the successful billion dollar litigation reconstituting Alaska's

-drugging in Myers vs. Alaska Psychiatric Institute,
+vs. Alaska Psychiatric Institute, the 2007 Witherhorn

-the 2007 Witherhorn v.
-Alaska Psychiatric Institute,
+v.
+Alaska Psychiatric Institute, disallowing involuntary

-disallowing involuntary commitment for being gravely disabled
+commitment for being gravely disabled unless the person is unable

-and the 2008 case, Bigley v.
-Alaska Psychiatric Institute,
+to survive safely in freedom and the 2008 case, Bigley v.

-re-affirming psychiatric patients' rights to procedural
+Alaska Psychiatric Institute, re-affirming psychiatric patients'

-serious, strategic, coordinated legal effort against forced
+legal effort against forced psychiatric drugging. |

 |